Cervical Cancer and HIV

 - Cervical cancer is preventable with the HPV vaccine, and it is curable if detected and treated early.

-- Women living with HIV are more at risk of cervical cancer, and are up to five times more likely to develop cervical cancer than women who do not have the virus.
+- Women living with HIV are more at risk of cervical cancer, and are up to six times more likely to develop cervical cancer than women who do not have HIV.

 - Cervical Cancer is considered to be an AIDS-defining illness.